 What are the EVC Basic Needs Initiatives?

 You will hear the term FRESH on campus often.
 So what does it mean?
-FRESH stands for Food, Resources, and Education to Stop Hunger and Homelessness.
+FRESH stands for Free, Resources, and Education to Stop Hunger and Homelessness.
 We have multiple ways to provide support to our students including:

 If students are in of need financial assistance to buy groceries, the CalFresh program can help.
 It is a nutrition assistance program sponsored by USDA that helps people purchase healthy foods.
 Benefits are loaded on an EBT card, which functions like a debit card that can be used at most grocery stores and participating local Farmer's Markets throughout Santa Clara County.
 Homeless, elderly, or disabled persons may purchase prepared meals from participating restaurants with their EBT cards

 Did you know that over 50% of students at Evergreen Valley College have reported being food insecure within the past month?

 The Evergreen Valley College F.R.E.S.H (Food, Resources, and Education to Stop Hunger) Market was established to provide immediate food needs of EVC students by providing a variety of non-perishable food items.
 The F.R.E.S.H Market provides grab-and-go options (granola bars, microwavable soups and noodles, etc.) and other options ( milk, eggs, frozen protein such as chicken, boxed cereal, canned goods, etc.) that may require students to prepare.
 The market is maintained in partnership with the Office of Student Life, the Associated Student Government, Second Harvest Food Bank, and New Seasons Market.